myparcelnl/woocommerce/readme.txt

 = 1.3.0 =
 * New PostNL icons
-* Export & PDF buttons compatible with WC2.1 / MP6 styles
+* Prepare & PDF buttons compatible with WC2.1 / MP6 styles
 * Button styles are now in CSS instead of inline

 = 1.2.0 =